 Multiple Download: EcoStruxure Machine Expert has a feature that allows you to perform a full application download to multiple targets on your network or fieldbus.
-One of the default options when you select the Multiple Download... command is the Start all applications after download or online change option, which restarts all download targets in the RUNNING state, provided their respective Run/Stop inputs are commanding the RUNNING state, but irrespective of their last controller state before the multiple download was initiated.
+One of the default options when you select the Multiple Download... command is the Start all applications after download or online change option, which restarts all download targets in the RUNNING state, irrespective of their last controller state before the multiple download was initiated.
 Deselect this option if you do not want all targeted controllers to restart in the RUNNING state.
 In addition, before using the Multiple Download option, test the changes to your application program in a virtual or non-production environment and confirm that the targeted controllers and attached equipment assume their expected conditions in the RUNNING state.